xyflow/react-flow-docs-v9/src/markdown/docs/api/component-props.md

 - `nodeTypes`: object with [node types](/docs/api/node-types/)
 - `edgeTypes`: object with [edge types](/docs/api/edge-types/)
 - `arrowHeadColor`: default: `#b1b1b7`
+- `markerEndId`: The passed id gets used as a marker end id of the arrow

 ### Connection Line Options